Jaycar-Electronics/Camping-Power-Meter/README.md

 		}
 	});
 ```
-The only "mountpoint" we define is the `/current` - anything else will be deemed as not found, in which the `fileRead()` function will try to find it the FS, and if so, stream that instead of returning the 404 message.
+The only "mount point" we define is the `/current` - anything else will be deemed as not found, in which the `fileRead()` function will try to find it the FS, and if so, stream that instead of returning the 404 message.

-* For instance, when the phone requests "index.html" - because we have not defined a "index.html" mountpoint, it will fall back to the onNotFound function, which calls fileRead.
+* For instance, when the phone requests "index.html" - because we have not defined a "index.html" mount point, it will fall back to the `onNotFound` function, which calls `fileRead`.

 `fileRead` then looks for the file on the SPIFFS and streams it.